botify-hq/developers-docs/api_docs/markdowns/api/usage/get-orphan-urls.md

 ### Get count

-To get the count of Orphan URLs which recevied either organic or social visits (according to Google Analytics), you have to request the main analysis data using [[getAnalysisSummary;reference#/Analysis/getAnalysisSummary]].
+To get the number of Orphan URLs which recevied either organic or social visits (according to Google Analytics), you have to request the main analysis data using [[getAnalysisSummary;reference#/Analysis/getAnalysisSummary]].

 - Operation: [[getAnalysisSummary;reference#/Analysis/getAnalysisSummary]]
 - Path: `analyses/{username}/{project_slug}/{analysis_slug}`